 -

-Size first: A too-small rug is the quickest way to make a gray sofa look like it’s floating.
+Size first: A too-small rug makes a gray sofa look like it is floating.

 -

-Use the rug as a palette bridge: Choose a rug that contains (1) some gray, (2) your supporting neutral, and (3) at least a hint of your accent color.
+Use the rug as a palette bridge: The easiest rugs to style usually contain some gray, your main supporting neutral, and a little of your accent color.

 -